Definition of Sink

 • (n.)
 A hole or low place in land or rock, where waters sink and are lost; -- called also sink hole.

-Synonyms of Sink
+Antonyms of Sink

 Homophones of Sink